Refractive Lens Exchange in Portland, OR

 The PanOptix trifocal IOL is the first trifocal IOL available in the country.
 Most premium multifocal IOLs are bifocal, meaning they have two refractive rings.

 These rings are set into the lens and focus light at near and far distances.
-The PanOptix trifocal has a third ring in the lens, giving it a more extensive range of vision.
+The PanOptix trifocal has a third ring in its lens, giving it a broader range of vision.

 Unlike other multifocal IOLs, the PanOptix trifocal also gives you focused intermediate vision.
 The extra refractive ring in the lens is set between the near and far rings.

-This third refractive ring makes the outer focal point longer than other IOLs and eliminates blurriness between focal points.
+This third refractive ring extends the outer focal point beyond that of other IOLs, eliminating blurriness between focal points.
 These gaps in your vision between distances are the most common side effect of multifocal IOLs.

-Having three focal points means it can give you continuous vision from far away to up-close.
-All while producing no gaps between the distances.
+Having three focal points means it can give you continuous vision from far away to up close, with no gaps between distances.

 The Vivity IOL